asterion-digital/asterion-as-code/infra-rpi/README.md

     sudo raspi-config
     ```
     - Select *Interface Options* and enable the SSH service.
-> **Note:** If you have problems starting the service, it's likely it hasn't been installed on the host machine: `sudo apt-get install openssh-server`
+> **Note:** If you have problems starting the SSH service, it's likely it hasn't been installed on the host machine: `sudo apt-get install openssh-server`

 <hr />